-We schedule regular group trips according to the US Academic Calendar during Summer, Winter Break and the Academic Year for our internships in Peru.
-You may also request a group quote, or to go individually at anytime throughout the year.
-Email us for special date/duration requests intern@LinguisticHorizons.com
+We hold regular group trips according to the US Academic Calendar during Summer, Winter Break and the Academic Year for our internships in Peru.
+You may also request customized dates by emailing us: intern@LinguisticHorizons.com

 Participants will gain valuable international experience while helping Peruvian organizations reach their goals.
 Our interns have the unique opportunity to experience authentic Peruvian life and work directly with the local people in the Sacred Valley of the Incas.